 The Group makes estimates and assumptions concerning the future.
-The resulting accounting estimates will, by definition, seldom equal the actual results.
+The resulting accounting estimates will, by definition, seldom equal the related actual results.
 Estimates and assumptions that have a significant risk of causing material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.

-Estimated impairment of goodwill
+Estimation of impairment of goodwill

-The Group tests annually whether goodwill has suffered any impairment, in accordance with the accounting policy stated in note 2.17.
-The recoverable amounts of cash-generating units have been determined based on value in use calculations.
-These calculations require the use of estimates and assumptions as stated in note 20.
+The Group tests annually whether goodwill has suffered any impairment in accordance with the accounting policy stated in note 2.16.
+The recoverable amounts of cash-generating units have been determined based on value-in-use calculations.
+These calculations require the use of estimates and assumptions as stated in note 21.
 These estimates and assumptions relate to future events and circumstances and the actual results may vary and may cause a material adjustment to the carrying amount of goodwill within the next financial year.
-As at 31 March 2019, the net carrying amount of goodwill is HK\$22,918,000 (2018: HK\$22,918,000).
-No impairment was provided during the years ended 31 March 2019 and 2018.
+As at 31 March 2020, the net carrying amount of goodwill is HK\$22,918,000 (2019: HK\$22,918,000).
+No impairment was provided during the years ended 31 March 2020 and 2019.

-Estimated fair value of PLB licences
+Estimation of fair value of PLB licences

-The PLB licences were revalued on an open market basis on 31 March 2019 by independent qualified valuers with reference to recent market-quoted prices.
-As described in note 16, the estimation of fair value also includes assumptions such as government policies for PLB businesses remained unchanged and continuous existence of an open market for PLB licences.
-The fair value of PLB licences was HK\$198,000,000 as at 31 March 2019 (2018: HK\$273,900,000).
+The PLB licences were revalued on an open market basis on 31 March 2020 by independent qualified valuers with reference to recent market-quoted prices.
+As described in note 17, the estimation of fair value also includes assumptions such as government policies for PLB businesses remained unchanged and continuous existence of an open market for PLB licences.
+The fair value of PLB licences was HK\$150,480,000 as at 31 March 2020 (2019: HK\$198,000,000).

-Estimated impairment of public bus licences
+Estimation of impairment of public bus licences

-The Group tests annually whether public bus licences have suffered any impairment in accordance with the accounting policy stated in note 2.17.
-The recoverable amount has been determined based on value in use calculations.
-These calculations require the use of estimates as stated in note 17.
-As at 31 March 2019, the net carrying amount of public bus licences is HK\$15,184,000 (2018: HK\$9,284,000).
-No impairment was provided for public bus licences during the years ended 31 March 2019 and 2018.
+The Group tests annually whether public bus licences have suffered any impairment in accordance with the accounting policy stated in note 2.16.
+The recoverable amount has been determined based on value-in-use calculations.
+These calculations require the use of estimates as stated in note 18.
+As at 31 March 2020, the net carrying amount of public bus licences is HK\$14,784,000 (2019: HK\$15,184,000).
+The impairment loss provided for public bus licences during the year ended 31 March 2020 was HK\$400,000 (2019: Nil).

-Estimation of impairment of trade and other receivables within the scope of ECL upon application of HKFRS 9
+Estimation of impairment of trade and other receivables within the scope of ECL under HKFRS 9

-Since the initial adoption of HKFRS 9, the Group makes allowances on items subjects to ECL, including trade and other receivables, based on assumptions about risk of default and expected loss rates.
-The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward looking estimates at the end of each reporting period as set out in note 2.11.
+The Group makes allowances on items subjects to ECL, including trade and other receivables and amount due from a joint venture, based on assumptions about risk of default and expected loss rates.
+The Group uses judgement in making these assumptions and selecting the inputs to the impairment calculation, based on the Group's past history, existing market conditions as well as forward looking estimates at the end of each reporting period as set out in note 2.10.
+As at 31 March 2020, the carrying amounts of trade and other receivables and amount due from a joint venture amounted to HK\$6,787,000 (net of ECL allowance of nil) (2019: HK\$1,500,000 (net of ECL allowance of nil)) respectively.